# #

-Governor’s Office – Flag Order – Flags to fly at half-staff in memory of former Maui County Council Chairman Danny MateoPosted on Oct 11, 2019 in Latest News, Press Releases
+Governor’s Office – Flag Order – Flags to fly at half-staff in memory of former Maui County Council Chairman Danny MateoPosted on Oct 11, 2019 in Latest Department News, Office of the Governor Press Releases

 HONOLULU – At the request of Mayor Michael Victorino, Gov. David Ige has ordered that the United States flag and the Hawai‘i state flag will be flown at half-staff at the State Capitol and upon all state offices and agencies as well as the Hawai‘i National Guard in the State of Hawai‘i on Sunday, Oct.
 13, 2019 and on Friday, Oct.
 18, 2019 until sunset.
 These are the dates of the services for former Maui County Council Chairman Danny Mateo, who died on Sept.
 24, 2019, at the age of 68.
 He served as a County Council member for 12 years from 2002 through 2013, eight as Council Chair.
 He recently retired as County Clerk.